SaGa: Scarlet Grace: Design

 Similar to the Romancing SaGa series, Scarlet Grace was set in a pure fantasy setting.
 The concept of a scenario and game design offering maximum freedom to players was in place from the start of production.
-The game made use of an expanded "Free Scenario" system, first introduced in SaGa Frontier, allowing players to follow various scenarios through multiple characters.
+The team incorporated an expanded version of the recurring "Free Scenario" system, allowing players to follow various scenarios through multiple characters.
 While the Empire which originally dominated the world of Scarlet Grace was based on the Roman Empire, the setting for each scenario was drawn from both Asia and Europe, the latter influence being similar to that of Romancing SaGa 2 and its sequel.
 Kawazu initially planned eight main characters, but during development four were cut.
 Urpina was designed to be an orthodox protagonist with a background typical of the series, with Kawazu comparing her to the character Albert from Romancing SaGa.
 Leonard was designed as a "straightforward" character, something Kawazu had never done before.
 Taria's artistic skills were added as such features were rare in RPG protagonists.
 Balmaint was intended as an unorthodox protagonist due to his profession as a headsman; although the theme of a villain reviving was fairly standard, it was rare for the protagonist to be prepared for the event.
 Each character's narrative was designed to be very different from one another, echoing the style of SaGa Frontier.

 The characters were designed by Tomomi Kobayashi, who had designed characters for the series since Romancing SaGa and had last worked in that role for SaGa Frontier.
 Rather than a rough sketch idea she had worked from for earlier SaGa games, Kobayashi was given a detailed setting document by Kawazu prior to beginning work, with further input if she did not understand what she was supposed to do.
+The cast was restricted to human designs due to budgetary limitations.
 Due to the varied origins of characters, Kobayashi designed their clothing based on different real-world cultures.
 Due to the large number of male characters, she was very forceful in her illustration to convey their strength, exhausting herself due to feeling deeply connected to each character during its creation.
 Kobayashi's illustrations were completed in March 2016, with her then moving on to promotional artwork.
 While the character models for exploration and battle were rendered in 3D, the rest of the world was designed to appear 2D, with all the artwork emulating Kobayashi's concept and character art as closely as possible.
 While the setting generally incorporated Western elements in its characters and architecture, the world map and many other elements were inspired by traditional Japanese paintings.
 The differing clothing styles of characters were Kobayashi's response to Kawazu's wish for variety rather than a conscious choice related to the game's world.
 The team went through an extended trial and error phase before finding a style and balance they were satisfied with.
 The world map design was meant to emulate the pop-up artwork from picture books.